DevOpsKev/ai-immigrants/author/front_matter/introduction.md

 **Endnotes**

-1. Suleyman, M. (2023). *The Coming Wave: Technology, Power, and the Twenty-First Century's Greatest Dilemma*.
-Crown Publishing Group.
+### Books
-2. Brynjolfsson, E., & McAfee, A. (2014). *The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies*.
+- Brynjolfsson, E., & McAfee, A. (2014). *The Second Machine Age: Work, Progress, and Prosperity in a Time of Brilliant Technologies*.
 W.W.
 Norton & Company.
-3. Acemoglu, D., & Restrepo, P. (2019). *Automation and New Tasks: How Technology Displaces and Reinstates Labor*.
-Journal of Economic Perspectives, 33(2), 3–30. doi:10.1257/jep.33.2.3
-4. Russell, S., & Norvig, P. (2021). *Artificial Intelligence: A Modern Approach* (4th ed.).
+- Russell, S., & Norvig, P. (2021). *Artificial Intelligence: A Modern Approach* (4th ed.).
 Pearson Education.
+- Suleyman, M. (2023). *The Coming Wave: Technology, Power, and the Twenty-First Century's Greatest Dilemma*.
+Crown Publishing Group.
-5. Zuboff, S. (2019). *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.
+- Zuboff, S. (2019). *The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power*.
 PublicAffairs.

+### Academic Papers
+- Acemoglu, D., & Restrepo, P. (2019). *Automation and New Tasks: How Technology Displaces and Reinstates Labor*.
+Journal of Economic Perspectives, *33*(2), 3–30. https://doi.org/10.1257/jep.33.2.3